dotnet/docs/docs/csharp/ref-locals-and-returns.md

 returning the object.

-Finally, the compiler generates more efficient code when you call members of a `readonly struct`: The `this` reference is always an `in` parameter, instead of a copy of the receiver, passed by value to the member method.
+Finally, the compiler generates more efficient code when you call members of a `readonly struct`: The `this` reference, instead of a copy of the receiver, is always an `in` parameter passed by reference to the member method.
 This optimization saves more copying when you use a `readonly struct`.
-The `Point3D` would be a great candidate for this change.
-The following code shows an update `ReadonlyPoint3D` structure:
+The `Point3D` is a great candidate for this change.
+The following code shows an updated `ReadonlyPoint3D` structure:

 [!code-csharp[ReadonlyOnlyPoint3D](../../samples/csharp/reference-semantics/Point3D.cs#ReadonlyOnlyPoint3D "Defining an immutable structure")]